pr3b/lokad/content/posts/abcxyz.md

 draft: false
 ---

-ABC-XYZ analysis is a categorization tool to identify the best-performing products in one’s catalog to determine appropriate service and safety stock levels.
-The goal is to prioritize actions and resources accordingly.
+ABC-XYZ analysis is a categorization tool used to identify the best-performing products in a catalog and to determine appropriate service and safety stock levels.
+The goal is to prioritize actions and allocate resources accordingly.

-This guide will walk you through the steps to create an ABC XYZ analysis using the Envision programming language.
+This guide will walk you through the steps to create an ABC-XYZ analysis using the Envision programming language.

 ## Prerequisites

 - Prior understanding of the Envision programming language.
-- Ensure that you have access to the Envision Playground and the Lokad dataset.
+- Access to the Envision Playground and the Lokad dataset.

 ## Steps to Perform the ABC XYZ Analysis

-## 1. Data Collection:
+## 1. Data Collection

-The first step is to collect data on inventory, such as quantity on hand, cost of goods, and number of times an item has been sold in a specific period.
-For this guide, we will use the packaged dataset available at [https://docs.lokad.com/gallery/dataset-one-echelon-2017/](https://docs.lokad.com/gallery/dataset-one-echelon-2017/.)
+The first step is to collect data on sales, such as items, sell price, and number of times an item has been sold in a specific period.
+For this guide, we will use the packaged dataset available at [here.](https://docs.lokad.com/gallery/dataset-one-echelon-2017/.)

-## 2. Define ABC and XYZ Classification Rules:
+## 2. Define ABC and XYZ Classification Rules

-Before conducting an ABC XYZ analysis, define the ABC and XYZ classification rules.
+Before conducting an ABC-XYZ analysis, define the ABC and XYZ classification rules.

-- ABC Classification: Classify products into three categories: A, B, and C, based on their revenue contribution:
+- **ABC Classification:** Classify products into three categories: A, B, and C, based on their revenue contribution:

-  1. A products generate a cumulative revenue of less than 50%.
+  - **A** products generate a cumulative revenue of less than or equal to 50%.
-  2. B products generate cumulative revenue between 50-80%.
+  - **B** products generate cumulative revenue between 50-80%.
-  3. C products generate more than 80% cumulative revenue.
+  - **C** products generate more than 80% cumulative revenue.

-- XYZ Classification: Classify products into three categories: X, Y, and Z, based on their demand variability:
+- **XYZ Classification:** Classify products into three categories: X, Y, and Z, based on their demand variability:
-  1. X products have stable demand (<50%).
+  - **X** products have stable demand (=<50%).
-  2. Y products have moderate demand variability (50-100%).
+  - **Y** products have moderate demand variability (50-100%).
-  3. Z products have high demand variability (>100%).
+  - **Z** products have high demand variability (>100%).

-## 3. Upload the Lokad Dataset:
+## 3. Upload the Lokad Dataset

 Load data from the Lokad dataset; this can be done in two ways:

-**Envision Playground**
+**3. a) Envision Playground**

 - Access [https://try.lokad.com](https://try.lokad.com) using a browser of your choice.
 - Click on the **Files** tab.
 - Click **Upload** and load the downloaded files of the [Lokad data set.](https://docs.lokad.com/gallery/dataset-one-echelon-2017/)
   ![Lokad Datasets](/images/dataset.png "Datasets")

-**Use Your Lokad Account**
+**3. b) Use Your Lokad Account**

 - Download the TSV files using the links present [here.](https://docs.lokad.com/gallery/dataset-one-echelon-2017/)
 - Then, go to the [Files tab](https://go.lokad.com/files/#/) of your Lokad account.